dravel04/road2sre/cloud/aws/EKS/main.md

 - Which query language is used by Amazon Managed Service for Prometheus? `PromQL`
 - What does a 'trace' typically represent in observability? `The entire lifecycle of a request`
 - What is observability? `The ability to understand the state of a system from its outputs`
+- Within a single node group, when using Cluster Autoscaler, It's best practice to use instance types with a range of different CPU and memory specifications (true/false) `false` porque mezclar diferentes tipos de instancias dentro de un solo node group complica el proceso de escalado automático, hace menos predecible la disponibilidad de recursos y dificulta la optimización del uso de recursos.
+La práctica recomendada es mantener la homogeneidad de los nodos dentro de cada node group.
+- The _______ pattern can be used to ensure we always have an amount of spare capacity in the data plane. `Over-provisioning`
+- Karpenter's ________ feature intelligently launches cheaper instances to more densely pack existing pods reducing costs. `Consolidation`
+- Which of the following is a key principle of GitOps? `Declarative infrastructure as code`
+- In GitOps, where is the desired infrastructure and application state defined? `In a separate Git repository`
+- Which Flux component is responsible for reconciling the desired state from Git with the actual state in a Kubernetes cluster? `Flux Operator`